 At jewelry and gift shows throughout the country today, you will often see brilliant green amber gems set in sterling silver.
 This is Baltic amber, but it has been heat enhanced.
 As with most gems, there are enhancement techniques to enliven and brighten the stone.
 Remember, the natural green amber is rare and would not be so bright with inclusions and "sun spangles."
 Currently, jewelers are applying a dark paste (almost like a paint) to the backs of the amber gems.
 They then heat the amber in an autoclave to clarify it and cause the fractured discs.
 The illusion of the dark paste through the honey-colored gem causes the beholder's perception of green amber.
 Another heating method is used to create the cherry color of amber.
 The heated amber is still considered gem quality.
 Milky, creamy, and lemon amber are examples of natural colors which have not been heated—obviously, you don't see the "sun spangles."

-Whatever amber color is your favorite—enjoy its special qualities because no two pieces are exactly alike!
+Whatever amber color is your favorite—enjoy its unique qualities because no two pieces are exactly alike!